substack/peerca/readme.markdown

 # peerca

-generate ssl certificates for authentication
+generate ssl certificates for peer authentication

 Instead of paying a lot of money to get a certificate signed by an NSA-approved certificate authority, with peerca each server explicitly signs the certificates